shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 ]
 ````

-start as a service
+After that, the webhook can be started as a service using
 ```bash
 sudo systemctl start webhook
 ```

-or auto-start as a service upon startup
+or we can auto-start upon startup by running:
 ```bash
 sudo systemctl enable webhook
 ```

+Note that for such a service that will be accessible over the internet (as it will be the next step), it's probably a good idea to authenticate the identity of the requestor in some form.
+For example, you can ask the requestor to provide a token that only a trusted user knows along with the request itself.

 **Milestone**: now your can use the link ```http://localipaddress:port/hooks/pictrl?action=play``` on any device within the same network to control your Kodi player.